 Section J3 focuses on bolts and threaded parts

 AISC Specification J3.3 indicates that the minimum distance (s) between the centers of bolt holes is 2.
-A distance of 3db is preferred.
+A distance of 3db is preferred (db is the nominal dia. of the bolt).

-AISC Specification J3.4 indicates that the minimum edge distance (Le) from the center of the bolt to the edge of the connected part is given in Table J3.4 on page 16.1-107.
-Table J3.4 specifies minimum edge distances for sheared edges, edges of rolled shapes, and gas cut edges.
+AISC Specification J3.4 indicates that the minimum edge distance (Le) from the center of the standard bolt hole to the edge of the connected part is given in Table J3.4 on page 16.1-123.

-AISC Specification J3.5 indicates that the maximum edge distance for bolt holes is 12 times the thickness of the connected part (but not more than 6 in.).
-The maximum spacing for bolt holes is 24 times the thickness of the thinner part (but not more than 12 in.).
+AISC Specification J3.5 indicates that the maximum edge distance for bolt holes (measured from center of hole) is 12 times the thickness of the connected part (but not more than 6 in.).
+The maximum spacing for bolts between painted members or unpainted members not subject to corrosion is 24 times the thickness of the thinner part (but not more than 12 in.).
+For bolts between unpainted members subject to atmospheric corrosion, the spacing is 14 times the thickness of thinner part (but not more than 7in.).

 Specification J3.6 indicates that the design tension or shear strength of bolts is  FnAb

+is 0.75 (LRFD)

-Table J3.2 gives the values of  and Fn
+Table J3.2 gives the values of Fn.

 Ab is the unthreaded area of bolt.

-In Table J3.2, there are different types of bolts A325 and A490.
+In Table J3.2, there are different types of bolts A325 and A490 (Group A and Group B).

 The shear strength of the bolts depends on whether threads are included or excluded from the shear planes.
 If threads are included in the shear planes then the strength is lower.